jsfenfen/covid_hospitals_demographics/README.md

 - **oth\_longterm\_beds** 02100
 - **hospice\_beds**  02400

-The sum of total\_med\_beds and all additional bed types is given by
+The sum of subtotal\_acute\_beds and all additional bed types is given by

 - **all\_beds** All Beds 02700